satyam-Kr001/Image-Compressor/README.md

 Huffman coding a lossless compression technique.

 --------------------------------------------------------------------------------------------------------------------
-In frontend part User can upload any Image from their Computer and then compress the Image using huffman coding.
+In frontend part User can upload any Image from their Computer and then compress the Image.
-After this it will generate a huffman encoded text file.
+Image will be compressed and generate a huffman encoded text file.
-And this text file is used to decode the image back to original size.......
+And this text file is used to decode the image back to its original size.......

 ----------------------------------------------------------------------------------------------------------------------
 Steps to run the application..